 The GIAL provides graduate training in the scientific study of language and culture to equip graduates for translation, literacy, and language-based development.
-The GIAL is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097: Telephone number 404-679-4501).
+The GIAL is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the GIAL.